Contingencyplana/high_command_ai_0/planning/five_stages/stage_4.md

 ## **9. Summary**

-Stage 3 introduces human testers — but only after Echo-level reinforcement.
+Stage 4 is the **first human contact point** in Nightlands development.
-It provides:
+It requires **Echo-tier discipline** — 64 Alfas per workspace — to guarantee:

-* controlled human exposure
+* stable behavior under human chaos
-* stable telemetry under chaos
+* safe embodied agent interactions
-* safe embodied agent behavior
+* telemetry-driven insight
-* initial UX and UI verification
+* bounded emergence
-* bounded emergent dynamics
+* resilient UI + cloud interplay
-* preparation for public play
+* early UX validation

-**Echo is the first truly human-ready tier.**
+Stage 4 bridges the gap between **internal AI systems** and **real players**.
-This stage must not be skipped.
+It must not be rushed and must not be skipped.

 ---